netxms/netxms-doc/admin/concepts.rst

        configured in Server Configuration Variables as ConditionPollingInterval with default value 60 seconds.
      -
+   * - Node
+     - Object representing physical host or network device (such as a router or network switch).
+       These objects can be created either manually by administrator or automatically during network discovery process.
+They have a lot of attributes controlling all aspects of interaction between |product_name| server and managed node.
+For example, the attributes specify what data must be collected, how node status must be checked, which protocol versions to use, etc. Node objects contain one or more interface objects.
+The system creates interface objects automatically during configuration polls.
+     - - Interface
+       - Access point
+       - Network Service
+       - VPN Connector
+   * - Interface
+     - Interface objects represent network interfaces of managed computers and devices.
+These objects created automatically by the system during configuration polls or can be created manually by user.
+     -
+   * - Access point
+     - Object representing wireless network access point.
+A node can have several access points, e.g. 2.4Ghz and 5Ghz, or in case of thin wireless access points managed by a central controller.
+These objects are created automatically by the system.
+     -
+   * - Network Service
+     - Object representing network service running on a node (like http or ssh), which is accessible online (via TCP IP).
+Network Service objects are always created manually.
+Currently, the system works with the following protocols - HTTP, POP3, SMTP, Telnet, SSH and Custom protocol type.
+     -
+   * - VPN Connector
+     - Object representing VPN tunnel endpoint.
+Such objects can be created to add VPN tunnels to network topology known to |product_name| server.
+VPN Connector objects are created manually.
+In case if there is a VPN connection linking two different networks open between two firewalls that are added to the system as objects, a user can create a VPN Connector object on each of the firewall objects and link one to another.
+The network topology will now show that those two networks are connected and the system will take this condition into account during problem analysis and event correlation.
+     -
    * - Template Root
      - Abstract object representing root of your template tree.
      - - Template